PPHR 600px

 Jun 23, 2022 | Beth Hess

-Misty Robinson has been involved in preparedness for the last 16 years.
+Misty Robinson has been involved in preparedness for nearly 20 years.
 She currently serves as Public Health Preparedness Supervisor for the Southern Nevada Health District and was previously a senior public health preparedness planner.

-She has been a member of NACCHO’s Preparedness Planning, Outcomes, and Measurement (PPOM) Workgroup for five years, serving for the last four as its chair.
-Through her work with PPOM, Robinson helps to revise and shape the standards used in Project Public Health Ready (PPHR), a criteria-based training and recognition program that assesses local health department (LHD) capacity and capability to plan for, respond to, and recover from public health emergencies.
+She has served as a member and chair of NACCHO’s Preparedness Planning, Outcomes, and Measurement (PPOM) Workgroup.
+Through her work with PPOM, Robinson has helped to revise and shape the standards used in Project Public Health Ready (PPHR), a criteria-based training and recognition program that helps local health departments (LHDs) develop core public health and emergency preparedness competencies.

-For the last three years, Robinson has also been a National Reviewer with PPHR.
+For several years, Robinson has also been a National Reviewer with PPHR.
 Robinson has found value in being a reviewer, noting that learning about the best practices of other health departments has helped in her organization’s own planning efforts.

 “I’ve learned a lot from the applicants and what they have needed to do,” said Robinson.
 “While your own department may experience different types of events, you see how these practices can transition to other types of emergencies.
 It’s a really good experience.”

-As part of the intensive 18-month program, teams of two-to-three reviewers evaluate up to three applications from September through December with one in-person meeting to conduct a team review.
+As part of the intensive 18-month program, teams of three reviewers initially evaluate up to three applications from September through December with one in-person meeting to conduct a team review.
+This review timeline is extended if applicants go through Second-Round submissions.

 Since her PPHR participation began shortly before the pandemic, Robinson has so far participated virtually.
 However, she feels like she still had the opportunity to get to know her fellow reviewers pretty well.